-Sometimes, the open road calls, and you must answer — with a recreational vehicle (RV).
 You’ve made a budget, daydreamed about the trips you’ll take, and now you’re ready to buy!
-Just like with any other big first-time purchase, you need to carefully consider the possibilities so you make the right choice for you.
-This RV buying guide will help you weigh your options — it’s your buyer’s roadmap if you’re wondering how to buy an RV.
+Just like with any other big first-time purchase, you need to carefully consider the possibilities, so you make the right choice for you.
+This RV buying guide will help you weigh your options and provides insight on things you need to know before buying an RV.

 Choose Between a Towable or Motorized RV

-If you have a vehicle capable of towing an RV, a towable version is a good option — they tend to offer more space for your money, and can be less costly to maintain if you plan on parking your RV for extended periods.
-If not, a motorized RV might be your top choice, as these tend to offer more of the comforts of home (think: bathrooms and refrigeration) and less set-up once you arrive at your camp site.
+If you have a vehicle capable of towing an RV, a towable version is a good option — they tend to offer more space for your money, can be less costly to maintain, and can give you the freedom to use our towing vehicle freely once you are set up and unhitched at the campsite.
+Otherwise, a motorized RV might be your top choice, as these tend to be more luxurious and require less set-up once you arrive at your camp site.

 Consider Your Specific Adventure Needs

+If you are buying an RV for the first time, consider what you will use it for.
 A tiny towable might be better for weekend warriors, but if you’re planning on adventures that span weeks or months, you’ll need an RV that has sufficient cargo space.
 Weekend campers may opt for a towable RV that will get them to their campsite and carry the necessities.
-But cross-country adventurers may need leg room and more space to roam about.
-If you are buying an RV for the first time, consider what you will use it for.
+Cross-country adventurers may desire leg room and more space to roam about.

 Determine When You Will Use Your RV

 Four-season RVs are perfect for the winter camper.
 Things like insulation and heated tanks can make all the difference between a great experience and a terrible one when the temperatures drop.
-Likewise, if you’re attached to your A/C in the summer, your opinion probably won’t change once you’re on the road.
+Likewise, having reliable A/C in the summer months will keep your journey comfortable.

 Think About Your RV Passengers

 Capacity is important if you’re travelling with a crew.
-Your kids (and you!) might need separate spaces for when you’re experiencing too much togetherness.
-A bigger kitchen might be a necessity, as could a bathtub (especially if your children are very young).
+Your kids (and you!) might need separate spaces for when you’re experiencing so much togetherness.
+A larger, better equipped kitchen might be a necessity, as could a bathtub (especially if your children are very young).

 Decide if You Want Your New RV to Be “Connected”